schibsted/uka-workshop-2019/02-hello-world.md

     You can similarly inspect the pod using describe:
     - `kubectl describe pod -lapp=hello-world`

+    If everything went well, you now have an app running in a Docker container in a Kubernetes cluster in a datacenter in one of Amazons datacenters in Dublin (the `eu-west-1` region).

 1. Let's try to see if we can interact with one of the pod endpoints:
     - `kubectl get pods`
       ```